-- 21.1 All child protection and safeguarding concerns will be treated in the strictest of confidence in accordance with school data protection policies. - 21.2 Where there is an allegation or incident of sexual abuse or sexual violence, the victim is entitled to anonymity by law; therefore, the school will consult its policy and agree on what information will be disclosed to staff and others, in particular the alleged perpetrator and their parents.
-Where a report of sexual violence or sexual harassment is progressing through the criminal justice system, the school will do all it can to protect the anonymity of the pupils involved in the case. - 21.3 Concerns will only be reported to those necessary for its progression and reports will only be shared amongst staff members and with external agencies on a need-to-know basis.
-During the disclosure of a concern by a pupil, staff members will not promise the pupil confidentiality and will ensure that they are aware of what information will be shared, with whom and why. - 21.4 Where it is in the public interest, and protects pupils from harm, information can be lawfully shared without the victim's consent, e.g. if doing so would assist the prevention, detection or prosecution of a serious crime.
-Before doing so, the DSL will weigh the victim's wishes against their duty to protect the victim and others. - Where a referral is made against the victim's wishes, it is done so carefully with the reasons for the referral explained to the victim and specialist support offered. - 21.5 Depending on the nature of a concern, the DSL will discuss the concern with the parents of the pupils involved.
+- 21.1 When recording, holding, using and sharing information, the DSL will ensure that they: - Understand the importance of information sharing, both within the school and with other schools or transfer including in-year and between primary and secondary education, and with safeguarding partners, other agencies, organisations and practitioners. - Understanding relevant data protection legislation and regulations, in particular the Data Protection Act 2018 and the UK GDPR. - Are able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rational of those decisions.
+This will include instances where referrals were and were not made to another agency such as LA children's social care or the Prevent Programme. - 21.2 All child protection and safeguarding concerns will be treated in the strictest of confidence in accordance with school data protection policies. - 21.3 Where there is an allegation or incident of sexual abuse or sexual violence, the victim is entitled to anonymity by law; therefore, the school will consult its policy and agree on what information will be disclosed to staff and others, in particular the alleged perpetrator and their parents.
+Where a report of sexual violence or sexual harassment is progressing through the criminal justice system, the school will do all it can to protect the anonymity of the pupils involved in the case.

+- 21.4 Concerns will only be reported to those necessary for its progression and reports will only be shared amongst staff members and with external agencies on a need-to-know basis.
+During the disclosure of a concern by a pupil, staff members will not promise the pupil confidentiality and will ensure that they are aware of what information will be shared, with whom and why. - 21.5 Where it is in the public interest, and protects pupils from harm, information can be lawfully shared without the victim's consent, e.g. if doing so would assist the prevention, detection or prosecution of a serious crime.
+Before doing so, the DSL will weigh the victim's wishes against their duty to protect the victim and others.
+Where a referral is made against the victim's wishes, it is done so carefully with the reasons for the referral explained to the victim and specialist support offered. - 21.6 Depending on the nature of a concern, the DSL will discuss the concern with the parents of the pupils involved.
 Discussions with parents will not take place where they could potentially put a pupil at risk of harm.
 Discussion with the victim's parents will relate to the arrangements being put in place to safeguard the victim, with the aim of understanding their wishes in terms of support arrangements and the progression of the report.
 Discussion with the alleged perpetrator's parents will have regards to the arrangements that will impact their child, such as moving classes, with the reasons behind decisions being explained and the available support discussed.
-External agencies will be invited to these discussions where necessary. - 21.6 Where confidentiality or anonymity has been breached, the school will implement the appropriate disciplinary procedures as necessary and will analyse how damage can be minimised and future breaches be prevented.

-21.7 Where a pupil is leaving the school, the DSL will consider whether it is appropriate to share any information with the pupil's new provider, in addition to the child protection file, that will allow the new provider to support the pupil and arrange appropriate support for their arrival.
+External agencies will be invited to these discussions where necessary. - 21.7 Where confidentiality or anonymity has been breached, the school will implement the appropriate disciplinary procedures as necessary and will analyse how damage can be minimised and future breaches be prevented. - 21.8 Where a pupil is leaving the school, the DSL will consider whether it is appropriate to share any information with the pupil's new provider, in addition to the child protection file, that will allow the new provider to support the pupil and arrange appropriate support for their arrival.